code-techniq/Project6_iOS_FootballMatchesApp_Doc/README.md

 ```
 # API Call
-  Now make a function in which we call the Api and get the response and store in the array.
-First we need to check the internet connection.
+  Now make a function in which we call the Api and get the response and store in the array. call that function in Viewontroller.swift's  **View life cycle** method **viewDidLoad**.
+Now we need to check the internet connection.
 If Internet connection is available then we call the Api otherwise we will show the alert that Internet connection is not available
  **Check Internet connection**
  ```
  if !NetworkReachabilityManager()!.isReachable {